Poultry in Kansas

 The Kansas game bird recreational industry is considered one of the top three sources of tourism.
 People from all over the US are attracted to the beautiful vistas that are rich in pheasant and quail.
 It is likely that the production of game birds and the use of game birds in the recreation environment will continue to grow.
 Each of these enterprises are large users of Kansas produced grain and feed by-products.

-The KSU Poultry and Gamebird Research and Teaching Center will have its 2014 Spring Pullet Sale on Saturday, April 19, 2014.
+The KSU Poultry and Gamebird Research and Teaching Center is taking orders for the 2016 Spring Pullet Sale.
 Pullets are young hens that have been raised from hatch until they are ready to produce large numbers of eggs over a couple of years.
 Our pullets are specially selected for high egg production and perfect for small farm flocks.
 These birds are all hybrids and will produce eggs at the most efficient costs.
+One complaint we often get is that they lay too many eggs!

-Our pullets have been fully vaccinated and grown without antibiotics.
+Our pullets will be fully vaccinated.
 By the day of the sale, they will have been vaccinated for: Marek's, Newcastle, Bronchitis, AE/Fowl Pox, and Infectious Bursal diseases.
+It is NOT permitted for us to vaccinate for influenza.
 They will be slightly beak trimmed to prevent picking.
-They will be 17 weeks old and ready to lay in about 1-2 weeks.
+They will be around 17 weeks old and ready to lay in about 1-2 weeks after arriving at your coop.
 We will provide management instructions when they are picked up.
+You will need to purchase complete laying feed, NOT hen scratch, from a local supplier.

 These birds are white feathered and will lay white shelled eggs.
 They are a based on a Leghorn hybrid cross.
-Cost $6.75 each.
+Cost: $7.75 each.

-Our pullets have been raised and managed by KSU Animal Sciences and Industry students.
-This event is held annually in April and we always sell out of all the birds the students produce.
-They must be picked up on Saturday, April 19 from 9:00am until 5:00pm at the farm located at 2000 Marlatt Avenue in Manhattan, Kansas.
-Please bring your own containers or cages.
-You will not be permitted to tour or come into the farm facilities due to the strict biosecurity measures.
+After your order is placed, we will send a confirmation and information about pick up which will only be on campus in Manhattan.
+We cannot mail order pullets.
+Our pullets will be raised and managed by KSU Animal Sciences and Industry students.
+This event is held annually in the spring and we always sell out of all the birds the students produce.
+Because of avian flu biosecurity procedures, the pullets will be readied at a site away from the farm.
+You must bring your own containers or cages.
+Your trailer, car, cages and coops MUST BE CLEAN, and if manure is present you will not be allowed to pick up.
+You will not be permitted to tour or the farm facilities due to the strict biosecurity measures.
 Your containers should have good airflow and be placed in an area where fresh air is available.
-We will not put any birds in a trunk!
+We will not put any birds in a trunk or something we think will harm the welfare of the birds!
 You must make full payment at the time of pick up.